Amutheezan/amutheezan.github.io/verilogBasics.md

 # Verilog Basics

-This was a quite initiative way to provide some examples of verilog and give some basic understanding.
-This is strictly for beginners...

-Checkout My Github Repo on Verilog Examples
+This was a quite initiative way to provide some examples of Verilog and give some basic understanding.
+This is strictly for beginners.
+Checkout my Github Repo on Verilog Examples.

 https://amutheezan.github.io/verilogBasics/